Emulation of stochastic simulators using generalized lambda models: Polynomial chaos expansions

 \section{Polynomial chaos expansions}

-Consider a deterministic computational model $\cm_d(\ve{x})$ that maps a set of input parameters $\ve{x} = \left(x_1,x_2,\ldots,x_M\right)^T \in \cd_{\ve{X}} \subset\Rr^M$ to the system response $y \in \Rr$.
+Consider a deterministic computational model $\cm_d(\ve{x})$ that maps a set of input parameters $\ve{x} = \left(x_1,x_2,\ldots,x_M\right)^T \in \cd_{\ve{X}} \subset\Rr^M$ to the system response $z \in \Rr$.
 In the context of uncertainty quantification, the input variables are affected by uncertainty due to lack of knowledge or intrinsic variability (also called aleatory uncertainty).
 Therefore, they are modeled by random variables and grouped into a random vector $\ve{X}$ characterized by a joint PDF $f_{\ve{X}}$.
-The uncertainty in the input variables propagates through the the model $\cm_d$ to the output, which becomes a random variable denoted by $Y = \cm_d(\ve{X})$. \begin{remark} $f_{\ve{X}}$ is the joint PDF for the input variables, which is needed to define orthogonal polynomials as described below.
-It should not be confused with the stochasticity of the simulator addressed in the next sections. \end{remark}
+The uncertainty in the input variables propagates through the the model $\cm_d$ to the output, which becomes a random variable denoted by $Z = \cm_d(\ve{X})$.

+\begin{remark*} $f_{\ve{X}}$ is the joint PDF for the input variables, which is needed to define orthogonal polynomials as described below.
+It should not be confused with the stochasticity of the simulator addressed in the next sections. \end{remark*}

 Provided that the output random variable $Z$ has finite variance, $\cm_d$ belongs to the Hilbert space $\ch$ of square-integrable functions associated with the inner product

 If the joint PDF $f_{\ve{X}}$ fulfills certain conditions \cite{Ernst2012}, the space spanned by multivariate polynomials is dense in $\ch$.
 In other words, $\ch$ is a separable Hilbert space admitting a polynomial basis.